 Transfer and graduate students are eligible for UCF Online programs and majors upon admission, or at any time provided the student has not enrolled in a campus-based class in their current career.
 First-time-in-college (FTIC) students are not eligible for UCF Online.
 Requests to opt-in or change major to UCF Online must be made no later than three business days in advance of classes starting for the fee waivers effective to be applied in that given term or term sub-session.
 For requests submitted after this deadline, the fee waivers will be effective starting the next term.

 Any student ineligible for UCF Online may still take online courses and complete UCF Online majors or programs, but will be subject to campus-based fees.
 Contact the UCF Online Connect Center for further information, or to appeal ineligibility for UCF Online.

 Note that due to current restrictions imposed by U.S. Department of Treasury’s Office of Foreign Assets Control, UCF’s Webcourse delivery cannot be provided to the following countries.
 Students who are resident or may be resident in any of these countries during their UCF study should not enroll or begin an academic program at UCF.
 The restricted countries are:

 Additionally, due to state regulation restrictions, UCF is not permitted to provide online courses or instructions through the Master of Social Work program to students from Nebraska.

-Note — UCF is currently accepting applications for this program from individuals who reside in Florida, as well as other member states of the National Council of State Boards of Nursing (NCSBN) nurse-licensure compact.
+UCF is currently accepting applications for nursing programs from individuals who reside in Florida, as well as other member states of the National Council of State Boards of Nursing (NCSBN) nurse-licensure compact.
 Visit the NCSBN website to view the full list of states included.